NortonHuang-SUFE/MCP-Liuyao/README.md

 [中文版说明 (Chinese Version)](./docs/README-cn.md) [What is Liuyao/什么是六爻](./docs/Introduction-to-Liuyao.md)

-# mcp-Liuyao
+# Hexapulse

 ## Project Introduction
-**mcp-Liuyao** is an intelligent divination tool designed for all users.
+**Hexapulse** is an intelligent divination **MCP** tool designed for all users.
 It allows you to obtain rigorous and professional hexagram interpretations with only the most basic information, without needing to understand the complex principles of the I Ching.
 Whether you want to explore life directions, solve real-world problems, or simply experience the wisdom of traditional culture, mcp will treat every one of your questions with care.

 ## How to Use
 1. **Configure the following in any mcp client (cursor, cline, Claude):**